Preserve Crab Creek

 DESTROYS RURAL CHARACTER

 Often, a storage facility in a rural area is a Trojan horse that opens the door to more strip commercial development.
 That's what happened at Apple Country Storage on Chimney Rock Road, which was built by the same developer.
 First, a Dollar General popped up next door, then five other commercial entities.
 If the storage facility is built in Crab Creek, there's nothing to stop the same spread of strip commercial.
-In fact, we're told that the storage-facility developer already has a contract on an adjacent property.
+In fact, we're told that the storage-facility developer will soon purchase the adjacent property.

 DEVALUES NEARBY PROPERTY